-5. All parr, smolts, kelts and and grayling must be carefully returned.
+5. All parr, smolts, coloured fish, kelts and grayling must be carefully returned.

 6. Permit holders must respect fences and property being passed over, shut gates, and park sensibly as heavy farm machinery will be using the roads.
 Do not light fires, take dogs onto the waterside or interfere with any farm animals game.

-7. Suspected pollution or poaching must be reported without delay to the Se
+7. Suspected pollution or poaching must be reported without delay to the Secretary.

 8. Only Resident season permit holders are entitled to vote at the Associations AGM held in early January in Berwick (see local press for details).
 This permit must be produced at the AGM for voting purposes.

 9. ALL migratory fish MUST be returned until the end of June.
 After June season permit holders can kill one fish per week (Mon-Sat).

 10. After killing a migratory fish, the angler can continue fishing for migratory fish catch and release with barbless hooks.